k-wolk/booking-table-app/README.md

 ## 🧪 Running Tests

-The project includes unit and integration tests.
+The project includes unit, integration and end-to-end tests.

 Run all tests: